LedererLab/fMRI/Data/preprocessing_documentation.md

-# Preprocessing Steps Applied to Raw fMRI
+# Preprocessing of fMRI

-Preprocessing is implemented based on Statistical Parametric Mapping SPM8 on Matlab 2014b.
+Preprocessing is implemented based on Statistical Parametric Mapping SPM8 in `Matlab` version 2014b; detrending is based on the autoregressive integrated moving average model implemented in the forecast package version 8.0 in `R` version 3.3.2.

 ### Step 1.
 Slice Timing Correction